 Immunization Frequently Asked Questions (FAQ’s)

-I am out of the country and will be unable to meet the deadline for submission of the Immunization and Tuberculosis Screening Certificate.
+I am busy this summer and unable to access my medical records (due to travel, etc).
+I don’t think I will meet the deadline for submission of the Immunization and Tuberculosis Screening Certificate.
 What are my options?

 I don’t have a physician or can’t get one to sign Georgetown’s form.
 May I submit copies of my old immunization records without a current physician’s signature?